-The City has partnered with the Toronto Community Housing Corporation (TCHC) to turn the open space behind 200 Wellesley St. into a public park.
-Both the TCHC and the City are jointly overseeing the project including stakeholder consultations, design engineering, tendering and construction supervision.
+The City has partnered with the Toronto Community Housing Corporation (TCHC) to convert the open space behind 200 Wellesley St. into a new park.
+The project was identified in the St. James Town Connects planning study.

 While we aim to provide fully accessible content, there is no text alternative available for some of the content on this site.
 If you require alternate formats or need assistance understanding our maps, drawings, or any other content, please contact Laurel Christie at 647-462-5093.